 - System controls and security

 Yes.
-During this three day course you’ll receive all the training you need to prepare for the BCS Systems Design Techniques certificate examination, which is held on the final afternoon of the course.
+During this three day course you’ll receive all the training you need to prepare for the BCS Systems Design Techniques certificate examination.
 A pass in this module will contribute to the BCS International Diploma in Solution Development.
 Taking this course will also enable you to work towards SFIA skills DESN level 4 and DBDS level 3.

 One thing to bear in mind is that although you don’t necessarily need to have any existing knowledge in order to take this module, we do strongly recommend that, given the amount of technical material covered on the course, you have at least a basic understanding of the UML.
 And in particular, we suggest class models, use case models and interaction models (sequence diagrams).
 If you’re worried that you might not have the right basic knowledge, get in contact and we can see what options are available.

 If this course is part of your BCS Diploma in Solution Development you have a choice of further modules which include the Core SD Diploma modules, Systems Modelling Techniques and Systems Development Essentials.
 Candidates who have already completed Systems Design Techniques will also need to pass one of the Knowledge-based Specialisms, including the Intermediate Certificate in Enterprise and Solutions architecture, the Foundation in Software Testing or the Foundation in Systems Development.
 The structure of the certification is shown here.